Trauma Pain Support — November 2025 · Clinical Insight

 In post-acute trauma recovery, ongoing pain, fluctuating engagement, and inconsistent rehabilitation progress are often treated as individual variability.
 In reality, these patterns frequently reflect pathway design rather than patient complexity.

 When trauma-related responses and pain processing are managed in isolation, patients may appear to progress physically while remaining physiologically or psychologically dysregulated.
-Conversely, psychological input may be introduced only after functional progress stalls, by which point patterns of avoidance, sensitisation, or disengagement are already established.
-These trajectories are then retrospectively labelled, rather than anticipated within pathway planning.
+Conversely, psychological input may be introduced only after functional progress stalls — by which point patterns of avoidance, sensitisation, or disengagement are already established.

 This is not a failure of clinical expertise.
 It is the predictable outcome of pathways that separate interdependent processes across time, thresholds, and services.